lmxmercy/PhiOmni/README.md

-# MICCAI2026-48-PhiOmni
+# MICCAI2026-PhiOmni

-This project is a codebase for submission#48: Synergistic Information Disentanglement for Omni-modal Slide Representation Learning in Computational Pathology submitted to MICCAI 2026.
+This project is a codebase for paper entitled: Synergistic Information Disentanglement for Omni-modal Slide Representation Learning in Computational Pathology which early accepted by MICCAI 2026.
 It includes modules for data processing, model training, and downstream tasks.

 ## Directory Structure